1:1 Services

 Referring individuals for mental health and wellbeing support through Arthur Ellis is simple.
 Our goal is to provide fast, practical, and compassionate care to those who need it most.
 Follow these steps to submit a referral.

-Step 1: Check Child Eligibility
+Step 1: Check Referral Eligibility

-Step 2: Gather the Required Information
+Step 2: Information Gather

 Step 3: Submit the Referral